Turm-Design-Works/ark/README.md

 # ark*~
 **MIDI Controller with Rotaly Encoders** for Algorhythmic Composition / Experimental Sound Artists.
-We use Seeed Xiao as core, and ATmega328P-PU ×2 AVR chips as functional part.
+ark*~ is using Seeed Xiao as core, and ATmega328P-PU ×2 AVR chips as functional part.

 ark*~  is **Open Source** hardware and software.